wonchan-choi/wonchan-choi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+Welcome to my website!

+My name is Wonchan Choi, and I am an associate professor at the [School of Information Studies](https://uwm.edu/informationstudies/) at the [University of Wisconsin-Milwaukee (UWM)](https://uwm.edu/).

-The goal of my research is to better understand and improve how people seek, use, and create information.
+My research aims to better understand and improve how people seek, use, and create information to accomplsih various goals in their daily lives.
+Taking a human-centered approach, I study information behavior in technology-mediated environments, such as the web and AI-powered systems, with the goal of generating insights that beneift both academic research and real-world applications.

-Taking a human-centered approach, I study information behavior in technology-mediated environments, such as the web and AI-powered systems, and contribute to the design of information systems and services that align with users’ needs and behaviors.
-My current projects aims to produce outcomes that beneift both academic research and real-world applications.
-Specifically, I'm working on developing: (a) **a theoretical framework for generative AI (GenAI) literacy  and an associated toolkit** to support the creation of educational materials and programs that help college students engage effectively and ethcially with GenAI tools in the higher education context; (b) **a psychometric scale to assess the credibility of online information** in increasingly complex digital environments, where content is often prodcued by anonymous users and AI bots; and (c) **design guidelines for mobile digital libraries to improve accessiblity and usability for blind and visually impaired users**.
+My current projects focus on developing:

+- **A theoretical framework for generative AI (GenAI) literacy  and an associated toolkit** to support the creation of educational materials and programs that help college students engage effectively and ethcially with GenAI tools in the higher education context
+- **A psychometric scale to assess the credibility of online information** in increasingly complex digital environments, where content is often prodcued by anonymous users and AI bots
+- **Design guidelines for mobile digital libraries to improve accessiblity and usability for blind and visually impaired users**.